 "Capital Funding Agreement" means the agreement among the Authority and the Participating Jurisdictions to provide for the funding of the Capital Improvement Program.
-The Capital Funding Agreement is scheduled to expire on June 30, 2017.
-On March 23, 2017 and April 27, 2017, the Board authorized a one-year extension of the Capital Funding Agreement, which the Authority and the Participating Jurisdictions expect to execute on or before June 30, 2017.
-Such extension is expected to provide funding for the Approved Fiscal Year 2018 Capital Budget (as defined herein).
-For more information on the Capital Funding Agreement and the Approved Fiscal Year 2018 Capital Budget, see The Transit System" and "Certain Authority Financial Information - Annual Budgets - Fiscal Year 2018 Budget" and "- Capital Improvement Program" herein.
+The Capital Funding Agreement was scheduled to expire on June 30, 2017.
+On March 23, 2017 and April 27, 2017, the Board authorized a one-year extension of the Capital Funding Agreement, which has been executed by the Authority and the Participating Jurisdictions.
+Such extension will provide funding for the Approved Fiscal Year 2018 Capital Budget (as defined herein).
+For more information on the Capital Funding Agreement and the Approved Fiscal Year 2018 Capital Budget, see THE TRANSIT SYSTEM - Funding of the Capital Costs of the Transit System" and "CERTAIN AUTHORITY FINANCIAL INFORMATION - Annual Budgets - Fiscal Year 2018 Budget" and "- Capital Improvement Program" herein.